 The Impact of climate Change on Crop Production

 Climate change has directly or indirectly affected food security contributing to food production stress (see Figure.
 1).
 Direct contribution is by changes in agro ecological conditions specially the pattern and productivity of crops, whereas indirect contribution is growth disruption (Brown & Funk, 2008; Vermeulen et al., 2012).
 Mean global temperature has risen by 0.8 °C since the 1850s and has been estimated to rise at a rate of 2 to 7 °C by the turn of the century (Kumar, 2016).
 Carbon dioxide concentration (CO2) in the atmosphere has increased from approximately 284 to 400 ppm between the years 1832-2014 (Kumar, 2016).
-Impacts of climate change on agriculture may vary location to location as well as vary with the degree of warming and related changes in the precipitation pattern (Wheeler & Braun, 2013).
+Impacts of climate change on agriculture may vary from one location to lanother as well as vary with the degree of warming and related changes in the precipitation pattern (Wheeler & Braun, 2013).

 Fig. 1.
 Direct, indirect and socio-economic effects of climate change on agricultural production.
 (Source: Al Tawaha et al., 2020)